When Do You Need An Arborist?

 Removal of Large Trees

-When you get really big trees that need removing you need to get an arborist to do the job safely.
-Unless there is a lot of open space around, the tree will need to be cut into smaller pieces beginning high up and this is no job for an amateur.
+When a really big tree needs removing, you need to get an arborist to do the job safely.
+Unless there is a lot of open space around, the tree will need to be cut into smaller pieces beginning high up, and this is no job for an amateur.

 Professional Shaping and Pruning